jeongminfoh/starter-hugo-academic/content/home/about.md

 # Order that this section appears on the page.
 weight: 10

-title: Better Public Policy, Smarter Government, Real-World Impact
+title: Better Public Policy<br>Smarter Government<br>Real-World Impact

 # Choose the user profile to display
 # This should be the username (folder name) of a profile in your `content/authors/` folder.